victoria-tuck/multi-robot-task-allocation-stack/README.md

 Then to build the environment, run
 ```
-docker compose build
+docker compose --profile <service> build
-docker compose up -d
+docker compose --profile <service> up -d
-docker exec -it multi-robot-task-allocation-stack-ros-1 bash
+docker exec -it docker-ros-<service>-1 bash
 ```
-from the highest level of the repository.
+from the highest level of the repository where `<service>` is `ubuntu` or `wsl` depending on your operating system.

 Now, you have to first build the colcon (ROS2) workspace.
 Navigate to
 ```